Zu Chongzhi: Astronomy

 Zu was an accomplished astronomer who calculated the time values with unprecedented precision.
 His methods of interpolation and the use of integration were far ahead of his time.
 Even the results of the astronomer Yi Xing (who was beginning to utilize foreign knowledge) were not comparable.
 The Sung dynasty calendar was backwards to the "Northern barbarians" because they were implementing their daily lives with the Da Ming Li.
 It is said that his methods of calculation were so advanced, the scholars of the Sung dynasty and Indo influence astronomers of the Tang dynasty found it confusing.

 Mathematics

 The majority of Zu's great mathematical works are recorded in his lost text the Zhui Shu.
 Most schools argue about his complexity since traditionally the Chinese had developed mathematics as algebraic and equational.
 Logically, scholars assume that the Zhui Shu yields methods of cubic equations.
 His works on the accurate value of pi describe the lengthy calculations involved.
-Zu used the Liu Hui's π algorithm described earlier by Liu Hui to inscribe a 12,288-gon.
-Zu's value of pi is precise to six decimal places and for a thousand years thereafter no subsequent mathematician computed a value this precise.
-Zu also worked on deducing the formula for the volume of a sphere.
+Zu used Liu Hui's π algorithm described earlier by Liu Hui to inscribe a 12,288-gon.
+Zu's value of pi is precise to six decimal places and for almost nine hundred years thereafter no subsequent mathematician computed a value this precise.
+Zu also worked on deducing the formula for the volume of a sphere with his son Zu Gengzhi.
+In their calculation, Zu used the concept that two solids with equal cross-sectional areas at equal heights must also have equal volumes to find the volume of a Steinmetz solid.
+And further multiplied the volume of the Steinmetz solid with π/4, therefore found the volume of a sphere as πd^3/6 (d is the diameter of the sphere).